romnn/cookiecutter-pypackage/README.rst

   it is likely that you are inside another shell that has been started sometime ago.
   Run ``exit`` and try again.

-  .. warning:: When you are done working on this project, run ``deactivate`` to deactivate the environment.
+  When you are done working on this project, run ``deactivate`` to deactivate the environment.

 * Make an initial release of your package to PyPI_.
 You will be asked for your credentials::